My Love Is Your Love: Singles

-Billboard Hot Dance Music chart
+Success on the dance charts

-The songs with various remix versions, released from My Love Is Your Love, were very popular in dance clubs and smash hits on the Billboard Dance Music chart.
-Four consecutive singles reached the number one on the Billboard Hot Dance Music/Club Play chartㅡ"It's Not Right But It's Okay" for three weeks, "Heartbreak Hotel" for a week, "My Love Is Your Love" for two weeks, and "I Learned from the Best" for three weeks.
-Moreover, the maxi-singles, released as vinyl, cassette and CD formats, were successful on the Billboard Dance Music/Maxi-Singles Sales chart.
-"My Love Is Your Love" topped the chart for two weeks, and "I Learned from the Best" for one week.
-"Heartbreak Hotel/It's Not Right But It's Okay" and "It's Not Right But It's Okay/I Will Always Love You" peaked at number two on the chart, respectively.
+With this album, Houston released several dance and house remixes of the songs, all of which found huge success on the Billboard Dance Club Play chart.
+Houston became one of the few artists to produce four consecutive number one dance singles off a single album, first reaching number one in February 1999 with the Thunderpuss remix of "It's Not Right but It's Okay", which became one of her longest running number-ones at three weeks, then topping the chart again for a week with the Hex Hector remix of "Heartbreak Hotel", later in the year with "My Love Is Your Love" for two weeks, and finally the Junior Vasquez mix of "I Learned From the Best" for three weeks.
+Houston also topped the Billboard Dance Music/Maxi-Singles Sales chart twice with "My Love Is Your Love" topping for two weeks and "I Learned From the Best" topping for a single week.
+The two other maxi singles, "Heartbreak Hotel"/"It's Not Right but It's Okay" and "It's Not Right but It's Okay"/"I Will Always Love You" each reached number two.